iblancasa/multicluster-observability-addon/demo/demoScript.md

 @Israel go through tracing resources

 In the case of traces, we configure and OpenTelemetry Collector instance that can receive telemetry data from different sources like OTLP and Jaeger receivers.
 In the case of the exporters, note that for the `otlp` exporter we don't specify any configuration.
-The endpoint and the certificates will be populated by MCOA.
+The endpoint will be populated by MCOA.

 Similarly to logging, we have a configmap with the mapping between the exporter and the authentication method to use.